 Five years old by September 1st of this year.

-What do I need to bring with me to register my child in Kindergarten?
+What do I need to register my child in Kindergarten?

 What day will my child start Kindergarten?